schauveau/sway-keylogger/README.md

     (shell) ls -l /proc/*/fd/* | grep /dev/input/

-Any process that exposes some files in /dev/input/ is probably a good target.
+Any process that exposes some opened files form /dev/input/ is probably a good target.

 ## I am using Sway and it does not work.

-This is probably because ptrace is disabled either by Sway itself, globally or because Sway was started suid-root.
+This is probably because ptrace is disabled either by Sway itself, by the sustem or because Sway was started suid-root.